 If we do not resolve your complaint satisfactorily, you may ask us to review our decision.
 Another director of the firm will review the decision within 10 working days of receiving your request for a review.

 If you remain unhappy with our decision you may complain to the Legal Ombusman.
 The Legal Ombudsman may be contacted on 0300 555 0333, or by post at PO Box 6806, Wolverhampton WV1 9WJ, or via the website www.legalombudsman.org.uk.
-Your complaint to the Legal Ombudsman must be made within 6 months of receiving a final written response from us about your complaint and within 6 years of the act or omission about which you are complaining occurring (or if outside of this period, within 3 years of when you should reasonably have been aware of it).
+Your complaint to the Legal Ombudsman must be made within 6 months of receiving a final written response from us about your complaint or within 1 year of the act or omission about which you are concerned or within 1 year of you realising there was a concern.

 What to do if you are unhappy with our behaviour